 For these diseases, the CDC recommends staying up to date on routine vaccines before every trip.
 Among the vaccines include measles-mumps-rubella (MMR) vaccine, the chickenpox vaccine, a polio vaccine and a yearly flu shot.

 If residing permanently in France, one may have noticed vaccines have been a heated topic in the country.
 While addressing Parliament recently, Édouard Phillipe, the prime minister under the new president, Emmanuel Macron, stated that starting in 2018 parents will be required to vaccinate their children for 11 different diseases.
 A major trigger that led to this decision was when a measles outbreak occurred earlier this year and the nation was hit badly.

-Three vaccines are currently compulsory: diphtheria, tetanus and poliomyelitis.
-In 2018 this list will become more extensive, including other common diseases in France such as polio, measles, mumps, pertussis, rebel, hepatitis B, Haemophilus influenza bacteria, pneumococcus and meningococcus C.
+Three vaccines are currently compulsory: diphtheria, tetanus, and poliomyelitis.
+In 2018 this list will become more extensive, including other common diseases in France such as polio, measles, mumps, pertussis, rubella, hepatitis B, Haemophilus influenza bacteria, pneumococcus, and meningococcus C.